chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 ### Sections

 You can have sections too!
-Empty lines are ignored, and as you've seen, you can become creative with names.
+Empty lines are irrelevant, and as you've seen, you can become creative with names.

 ```ocaml
 === Section: Data ===